commotum/CSP-Analysis/README.md

 - Generic init‑links: `CSP-Rules/CSP-Rules-V2.1/CSP-Rules-Generic/GENERAL/init-links.clp`
 - Sudoku NRC output: `CSP-Rules/CSP-Rules-V2.1/SudoRules-V20.1/GENERAL/nrc-output.clp`

-If you’re new, begin with Overview, then Model and State, and use Trigger + Notation as your quick references while reading traces.
-Consult Beyond when you need to understand how an app encodes its global constraints, and T&E for branching mechanics.
+If you’re new, begin with Overview, then Notation (to decode trace lines fast), followed by Model and State.
+Use Trigger as your taxonomy reference, consult Beyond when you need app‑specific binaryization details, and use T&E for branching mechanics.
+This order optimizes for quick comprehension of solver output before diving into internals.